mollard05/flickfinder/REPORT.md

  **Shannon Borgle**

-Shannon, age 42, is a receptionist at her local hospice in Liverpool, working 4.5hrs every weekday.
-She still lives with her parents and dropped out of school at 16 to try to pursue a hair and makeup business.
+Shannon, age 62, is a receptionist at her local hospice in Liverpool, working 4.5hrs every weekday.
+She has little further education as she dropped out of school at 16 to try to pursue a hair and makeup business.
 She prefers gossiping with her colleagues than assisting the general public and is fairly unfamiliar with using technology.
-Her gossip often revolves around her obsessive love for the actor, Leonardo DiCaprio, where she uses FlickFinder to explore more of his movies to aid her obsession.
+Her gossip often revolves around her love for the actor George Clooney, she uses FlickFinder to explore more of his movies to aid her obsession.

 ### Persona 2